-Fractals, people, are the new must-haves in my camera bag.
-I was introduced to Fractals at WPPI.
+Fractals are the new must-haves in my camera bag.
+I was introduced to Fractals a few years back at WPPI.
 My friend and fellow photographer, Kathy Mukhopadhyay, bought a set and mentioned that they were doing live demos throughout the trade show if I wanted to check them out.
-I snuck over briefly to see what all the fuss was about and let me just tell you, their booth was packed!
+I sneaked over briefly to see what all the fuss was about and let me tell you, their booth was packed!
 People were jammed into their little area just to see what all the talk was about.
-Sadly by the time I had gotten up front they were already sold out.
-That’s how hot this item was.
+Sadly by the time I had gotten to the front, they were already sold out.

 Fast forward a bit, I was finally able to get my hands on the Fractal Filters Classic set.
-Now, before I keep going, let me give you a little backstory on the product.
+Now, before I keep going, let me give you a little back story on the product.
 Nikk, the founder, fellow photographer, and son to photographers was a wedding photographer.
 He noticed there weren’t really any tools for prisming.
-Which lead him to create Fractals (Get Fractals on Instagram).
+This lead him to create Fractals (Get Fractals on Instagram).

 Prisming is an in-camera effect where a photographer places a prism in front of their lens while capturing an image.
 Depending on the light source and how the photographer angles the prism, it can create a rainbow effect or a mirrored image effect, among other things.

-They have 3 finger rings that you use to hold onto them.
+They have three finger rings that you use to hold onto them.
 I for one have dropped numerous homemade prisms trying to maneuver them and my lens at the same time.

 The pouch they come in is perfect!
 There are dividers for each prism so they will not get scratched rubbing up against each other.
 It can also be used on a shoulder strap or hooked onto your belt strap.